ErikDono/homework2/README.md

 commit 4_> added bootstrap info from site, added nav bar. worked nav bar. realized i made two directories inside assets, deleted one. ccs now working for nav bar...completed nav bar for Contact Me. will work on contact me first, then move info over to other pages... finished contact page. commit and move to portfolio.

+commit 5-> minor edits/moved nav info to portfolio...added nav to all. edited nav... giving up on nav for now... moving to content for about me....